 Building Blocks: The ABCs of Blockchain Banking

-Blockchain grew from an obscure, experimental technology to one of the hottest topics in the payments industry over the last several years.
-The problem is that many people are still having trouble really wrapping their minds around the concept.
+In less than a decade, blockchain technology grew from an obscure experiment into the hottest topic in the payments industry.
+The problem is that many people still have trouble wrapping their minds around the concept.

-Let’s take this opportunity to go into a quick overview and spell-out the ABCs of blockchain technology and why you should care.
+Let’s take this opportunity for a quick overview to spell-out the ABCs of blockchain technology: what it entails, what the tool offers, and why you should care.

 A. What is Blockchain?

 A “block” is a package of recorded data.
 As the name suggests, a blockchain is composed of these data blocks stacked on top of one another in a continuous, ever-growing record.